logicalclocks/logicalclocks.github.io/docs/setup_installation/common/scalingup.md

 <p align="center">
   <figure>
     <img style="border: 1px solid #000" src="../../../assets/images/setup_installation/managed/common/rondb_tab.png" alt="Go to RonDB tab an click on the instance type you want to change">
-    <figcaption>Go to RonDB tab and click on the instance type you want to change or, for datanodes, click on the Change button</figcaption>
+    <figcaption>Go to RonDB and click on the instance type you want to change or, for datanodes, click on the Change button</figcaption>
   </figure>
 </p>